 Hi everyone, hope all are doing good.
 I’m here to share my first work experience as a Healthcare Intern at Spritle Software.
-At first I felt that I was left all alone since my first ever job was work from home.
-Yes, I am one of the whole bunch of freshers who have started their career in this pandemic situation.
+At first, I felt that I was left all alone since my first ever job was work from home.
+Yes, I am one of the whole bunch of freshers who have started their careers in this pandemic situation.
 There was a lack of interaction since I was not physically present in the company.
 But luckily, I have got the coolest Sunbaes who to be honest did not help me that much at first, haha just kidding 😛!!

 I can see the question popping out of everyone’s head “Sunbae nah yenna pa?”, “What is Sunbae??”.
 It is just the Korean word for ‘Senior’.

 So firstly, what is Mirth Connect?
-Mirth Connect to be exact it acts as that platform to transfer or share Healthcare Data with high levels of security and ease.
+Mirth Connect to be exact acts as that platform to transfer or share Healthcare Data with high levels of security and ease.
 The Health Level 7, an International Organization came up with the standard called the Health Level 7 (HL7) for easy and safe sharing of healthcare data because it appears as only a cluster of alphanumeric data with a bunch of special characters for non-tech people.

 The Mirth Connect is an Open Source Healthcare Interface/ Integration Engine which provides a solution for the interoperability problems between two systems or two applications.
 The interoperability issue is important to be solved because internal communication of the systems (applications) is required (i.e.) the sharing of the medical data is required.

 “What is Interoperability: it is the ability of two computer systems that can effectively communicate and use the information that is being shared.”